xwiki-attic/xwiki-authenticator-trusted-ldap/README.md

     #-# [Since 1.1]
     #-# The list of uids for which login should also be searched as uid.
-    #-# Use this property as retro-ompatibility to support users created with authenticator older than 1.1 version.
+    #-# You can use this property as retro-ompatibility to support users created with authenticator older than 1.1 version.
     #-# An alternative is to change the uid in all the existing users to make sure it contains complete remote user instead.
     #-#
     #-# In this example the authenticator will try to find existing users from domain MYDOMAIN with only the login as uid when it can't find one with the comple remote user: